TRUBA-HPC/Belgeler/source/education/pytorch/dnn.rst

 =========================================
-Deep neural networks - Derin sinir ağları
+Derin sinir ağları (Deep neural networks)
 =========================================

 ..
 We will create a deep neural network consisting of multiple neural network layers.
 We will train it to do image classification on the famous MNIST digit dataset.
 This example shows how PyTorch datasets can be used along with DataLoader objects to process a dataset in mini-batches.